 3. High Porosity

-Causes Of Low Or Highly Porous Hair
+Causes Of Low Or Highly Porosity Hair

 Both low and high porosity hair can be genetic.
 However, multiple reasons can make your hair highly porous.
 These include (2):

-- Frequent heat styling
+- Thermal Damage: Due to Frequent heat styling

-- Chemical treatments and bleaching
+- Chemical Damage: Due to overprocessing (chemical treatments and bleaching)

-There ways to manage your hair porosity (discussed later in the article).
+There are ways to manage your hair porosity (discussed later in the article).
 But, before that, you should know your hair porosity levels.
 Here are a few ways to determine that.

 How To Determine Hair Porosity Levels